copperwater/xNetHack/doc/xnh-changelog-8.0.md

     speech (see above).
 Cold resistance no longer entirely negates the cold spell; it reduces its damage to a quarter instead, and can now freeze items in your inventory.
+  - Baalzebub constantly spawns giant flies from his body, and when threatened can burst into a swarm of flies and reform some distance away.
+He also has a poisonous sting attack.
 - Wands of wishing are again redistributed through the late game:
   - The Castle wand now only gives one wish, due to being much closer to Vlad's Tower.